 History of the NHS Forest

-The NHS Forest, now a flagship project of our Green Space for Health programme, was launched by the Centre for Sustainable Healthcare in 2009.
-Since then, around 250 healthcare centres have become NHS Forest sites and have planted almost 80,000 trees on and around NHS land across the UK.
+The NHS Forest was launched by the Centre for Sustainable Healthcare in 2009.
+Since then, more than 330 healthcare sites have joined the NHS Forest, and between them they have planted 100,000 trees on and around NHS land right across the UK.